Retail Analytics: 101

 - Inventory Management System: Product

 Each one gives you a unique dataset which you can use for analytics.
-We will run through some examples in a later section on how you can apply some of these to optimise your store- but there are two important points to highlight before moving forward.
+We will run through some examples in a later section on how you can apply some of these to optimize your store- but there are two important points to highlight before moving forward.
 You have to ensure that the data is accessible and clean

 Accessibility to Data